Skip to main content

 On 11 August 1480, a terrible carnage occurred when the Turks conquered the city, exterminating the 800 civilians and the clergy, who had taken refuge.
 It was transformed into a stable and then into a mosque.

-All frescos, except those depicting the Madonna, dating back to the 13th C, were destroyed.
+All frescos, except those depicting the Madonna, dating back to the 13th century, were destroyed.

 In 1481, after the liberation of Otranto by the troops of Alfonso, Duke of Calabria, it was remodelled and the façade built.